-IMPORTANT: If the LORD had “divorced” the remaining 2 tribes, then Yeshua the Messiah could not have been “born under the law” - born under the Sinai Covenant (Galatians 4:4).
+IMPORTANT: The LORD could certainly have“divorced” Judah also, but if He had “divorced” the remaining 2 tribes, then Yeshua the Messiah could not have been “born under the law” - born under the Sinai Covenant (Galatians 4:4).

-Instead, the LORD saved “a remnant” of Judah called the “good figs”, by allowing them to be taken captive to Babylon.
-Seventy years after the first deportation to Babylon, a remnant returned to the land, and from this remnant came Yeshua the Messiah.
+The LORD saved “a remnant” of Judah called the “good figs,” by allowing them to be taken captive to Babylon.
+Seventy years after the first deportation to Babylon, descendants of that remnant returned to the land, and from one of those descendants came Yeshua the Messiah.

-He then (as the “King of Israel” and the one truly obedient Israelite) could forgive “the debt” which others had incurred - the “sins committed under the first covenant” (Heb.
+As the chosen and anointed “King of Israel,” Yeshua can forgive “the debt” which others have incurred - “sins committed under the first covenant” (Heb.
 9:5).
 He can also bring “other sheep” into His “one fold” - Israel redeemed.

 JUDAH WAS FINALLY WIDOWED

-The “husband” of Israel died.
-He was murdered by crucifixion.
-The murders will be judged.
-When her “husband” died, what remained of Israel was released from that first marriage covenant.
-She could marry “another man”.
+When her “husband” died, what remained of Israel was released from that “first” covenant of marriage.
+She could then “marry” - “another man.”

 Romans 7:1 “Or do you not know, brethren (for I am speaking to those who know the law), that the law has jurisdiction over a person as long as he lives?